Discover hundreds of clinical trials for virtually all types of cancer.

 Exocrine (pronounced X-so-crin) tumors account for 95 percent of all pancreatic cancer diagnoses.
 Exocrine tumors of the pancreas include:

-Treatment may include surgery, chemotherapy or radiation therapy, or a combination of these therapies.
+The treatment for exocrine pancreas tumors may include surgery, chemotherapy or radiation therapy, or a combination of these therapies.

 Types of endocrine, or NETs, include: